fenago/nlp-fundamentals/lab_guides/Lab_3.md

 -   Build pipelines for streamlining NLP projects
 -   Save and load models

-In this chapter, you will learn about the various types of machine learning algorithms and develop classifiers with their help.
+In this lab, you will learn about the various types of machine learning algorithms and develop classifiers with their help.